Car leasing has numerous advantages over purchasing a car, but it also has one major drawback – the car is never yours. Until PCP…

 Personal contract purchase is seen as a direct alternative to the traditional Hire Purchase (HP) agreement and is subject to the protections set out in the Consumer Credit Act.

-What are the pros and cons of Personal Contract Purchase?
 There are many advantages to personal contract purchase including:

 The road fund licence does not come built in to PCP agreements.

 Generally, personal contract purchase is seen as the ‘best of both worlds’.
 You can choose to walk away from a deal, or exercise the option to buy.
 Overall, PCP will generally be more expensive than contract hire but monthly payments remain low and affordable.